OWASP/Top10/2017/en/0xF1-Appendix-B-References.md

 # References

+NB: This section is not part of RC2, but might make it into the Golden Master.
+Comments welcome.

 ## OWASP Flagship Projects (Documents)

 The following OWASP Flagship documentation projects are most likely to be useful to users/adopters of this standard: